Latvian Operation of the NKVD: Latvians in the Soviet Union until 1936

 More than 372 Latvian peasant colonies originating from the 19th century following the abolition of serfdom existed near St. Petersburg, Novgorod and in Siberia.
 As the Eastern Front was approaching Courland in the First World War, extensive forced evacuations were carried out, so that the number of Latvians living in Russia doubled to nearly 500,000.
 Many of the Latvian Riflemen were early supporters of the Bolsheviks in 1917.
 With the end of the First World War and the Russian Civil War, many of the refugees were able to return to independent Latvia.
 The Latvian–Soviet Peace Treaty provided explicitly for the repatriation of former Latvian riflemen and refugees.
 According to the 1926 Soviet census, about 150,000 Latvians had remained in the Soviet Union.

 They cultivated an active cultural life with the schools, newspapers and theatres.
 Since the 1905 Revolution, there was a strong Latvian faction in the Russian Social Democratic Labour Party.
 Persons of Latvian descent temporarily held high positions in the State apparatus of Soviet Russia.
-Of the 70 Cheka commissars in 1918, 38 were of Latvian descent.
+Of the 70 Cheka commissars in 1918, there were 38 of Latvian descent.

 However, with the increasing Russification of Russia's state organs, members of non-Russian minorities were largely ousted from management positions.
 Under the leadership of Josef Stalin, himself of non-Russian descent, Latvia was regarded as a so-called "enemy nation" and Latvians were generally regarded as "counter-revolutionary" and "suspicious elements".
 This perception is believed to have stemmed from the resistance of Latvian peasant colonists to forced collectivization at the end of the 1920s.
 Through targeted deportations to the Gulag, such colonies were eliminated by 1933.
 A rigorous purge of the party and state apparatus of non-Russians began at that time.
 The Latvian Communist Party in the Soviet Union was dissolved in 1936, with its members being persecuted and executed as "nationalists" and "enemies of the people".
 One aspect of Stalin's Great Purge was state-directed xenophobia.
 In July 1937, the Latvian cultural and educational society "Prometejs" was closed and its employees were arrested.
 In December 1937, the Latvian theatre "Skatuve" in Moscow was also closed and almost all of its actors and other employees were executed and buried in an unmarked mass grave in the Butovo firing range.
 The Red Latvian Riflemen were removed from history books and school textbooks and their veteran associations were dissolved.